Questions and Answers About Limited Benefit Plans

 - First, talk to your Promise Jobs worker.

-- If you don't agree with the supervisor's decision, and have followed the above process, you can file an appeal.
-An appeal must be filed within 30 days of the decision.
+- An appeal must be filed within 30 days of the decision.
 If you do not appeal your first LBP, it will count against you for future LBPs.

 - If you were placed on an LBP and want to appeal that decision or have questions about what it means, please contact Iowa Legal Aid at 1-800-532-1275.